Thomas Aquinas: Early life (1225–1244)

 Thomas Aquinas was most likely born in the family castle of Roccasecca, near Aquino, controlled at that time by the Kingdom of Sicily (in present-day Lazio, Italy), c.
 1225.
-He was born to the most powerful branch of the family, and his father, Landulf VI of Aquino, Lord of Roccasecca, was a man of means.
-As a knight in the service of Frederick II, Holy Roman Emperor, Landulf of Aquino held the title miles.
+He was born to the most powerful branch of the d'Aquino family, and his father, Landulf VI of Aquino, Lord of Roccasecca, was a miles in the service of Frederick II, Holy Roman Emperor and a man of means.
 Thomas's mother, Theodora Galluccio, Countess of Teano, belonged to the Rossi branch of the Neapolitan Caracciolo family.

+Thomas' father was of Lombard descent, while his mother was of Norman origin.

 Landulf's brother Sinibald was abbot of Monte Cassino, the oldest Benedictine monastery.
-He was the youngest of four sons and had two sisters.
-While the rest of the family's sons pursued military careers, the family intended for Thomas to follow his uncle into the abbacy; this would have been a normal career path for a younger son of Southern Italian nobility.
+Thomas was the youngest of nine children.
+While his brothers all pursued military careers, the family intended for him to follow his uncle into the abbacy; this would have been a normal career path for a younger son of Southern Italian nobility.

 At the age of five, Thomas began his early education at Monte Cassino.
-After the military conflict between Frederick II and Pope Gregory IX spilt into the abbey in early 1239, Landulf and Theodora had Thomas enrolled at the studium generale (university) established by Frederick in Naples.
+After the military conflict between Frederick II and Pope Gregory IX spilt into the abbey in early 1239, Landulf and Theodora had Thomas enrolled at the studium generale in Naples (known today as the University of Naples Federico II).
 There, his teacher in arithmetic, geometry, astronomy, and music was Petrus de Ibernia.
 According to his biographer Guglielmo Tocco, Martin of Dacia was his teacher of grammar and logic.
 It was at this university that Thomas was presumably introduced to Aristotle, Averroes and Maimonides, all of whom would influence his theological philosophy.
-Peter of Ireland was teaching the recently translated works of Aristotle as commented on by the Spanish-Arabic philosopher Averroes.
+Peter of Ireland was teaching the recently translated works of Aristotle as commented on by the Andalusian philosopher Averroes.
 During his study at Naples, Thomas also came under the influence of John of St. Julian, a Dominican preacher in Naples, who was part of the active effort by the Dominican Order to recruit devout followers.